sunpy/ndcube/docs/installation.rst

 Installing ndcube
 =================

-ndcube requires Python 3.5+, astropy 4.2+, and matplotlib.
+ndcube requires Python 3.7+, astropy 4.2+, and matplotlib.

 Installing the Stable Version
 -----------------------------
 There are two options for installing the stable version of ndcube.
+The first is via the miniconda distribution using the conda-forge channel.
+(The anaconda distribution can also be used but because miniconda is more lightweight we recommend it.)
-The first is via the anaconda distribution using the conda-forge channel.
-For more information on installing the anaconda distribution, see the `anaconda website`_.
+For more information on installing the miniconda or anaconda distribution, see the `miniconda website`_.

 .. code-block:: console